nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 | Optional  | `t/[CATEGORY] TAGNAME` | `TAGNAME` must be alphanumeric with no spaces.
 Any details after the space will be ignored.                                 |

 **Notes regarding additional constraint on `add` command:**
 * The uniqueness of the applicant is determined by the name only.
-This means that you cannot have 2 applicant with the same name in the application book.
+This means that you cannot have 2 applicants with the same name in the application book.
 * All other fields other than name can be identical between different people in JABPro.
-* Applicant added using the `add` command will be added to the end of the list.
+* Applicants added using the `add` command will be added to the end of the list.

 **Notes on adding tags:**
 * If you would like to tag a user with a tag that has not been categorised yet using the `create` command,